oib/intxtonic/docs/tags.md

 - **Assigning roles**: Prefer role assignments when multiple users need the same restricted tag access.
 - **Auditing access**: Use `GET /tags/visibility` (global) and `GET /tags/visibility/users/{handle}` (per-user) to verify assignments.
 - **Managing bans**: Banned tags remain in the database for history but should not appear publicly until unbanned.
+- **Admin vs post tagging**: Only tags created through `/admin/tags` (Tag Management > Create tag) are flagged `created_by_admin`.
+Tags added inline while authoring posts—whether by admins or other users—are treated as user-created and appear under the "User-created tags" list in `admin-tags.html`.